Platform-OS/platformos-documentation/_PlatformOS/getting-started/quickstart-guide.md

 In this final step, you'll make a small change on your home page, and deploy it.

-Locate the `home.liquid` file inside your marketplace directory (`marketplace_builder/pages/home.liquid`).
-Open it in a code editor of your choice, and change the text to anything you'd like to, but don't edit the first 4 lines:
+Locate the `home.liquid` file inside your marketplace directory (`marketplace_builder/views/pages/home.liquid`).
+Open it in a code editor of your choice, and change the text to anything you'd like to, but don't edit the first 3 lines:

 ```
 ---
 slug: /
-layout_name: application
 ---
 ```